 As more countries gain interest in the game as a sport, we realize that we have to separate the sport from the brand.

 A sport cannot be named after a trademarked name or brand, or the trademark risks becoming genericized.
 Simply put, when a term goes from describing a single product under a particular brand name, to describing an entire product category, it has been genericized.
 Think aspirin, escalator, and thermos.
 Did you know those all used to be brand names?
-To avoid this from happening, we put a plan in motion to come up with a generic name for the competitive sport in order to separate the sport from the brand.
-This allows Kan Jam® to protect their trademark while allowing the sport to grow.
+To future-proof our sport, we put a plan in motion to come up with a generic sport name.

 This was a daunting task to come up with a name that accurately depicts the sport.
 So we put together a committee consisting of veteran players who know the game well.